COMMITTEE & STAFF

 Ann Robinson is an endorsed Nurse Practitioner (NP) having graduated from James Cook University with a Masters of Nursing, Nurse Practitioner in 2012.
 Ann is Past President of the Endocrine Nurses Society of Australasia (ENSA) and has worked across both public and private health systems with a special interest in bone health and fracture prevention.
 Ann currently works at Gold Coast Health as a Nurse Practitioner collaborating between hospital and community services to improve osteoporosis awareness and care.

-Member Organisation: Endocrine Nurses Society of Australasia
+Member Organisations: Endocrine Nurses Society of Australasia and Australian College of Nurse Practitioners

-Member Organisation: Osteoporosis Australia
+Member Organisation: Endocrine Society of Australia

 Patricia (Trish) Stabback lived on a winery at Peel, NSW, and taught at MacKillop College for 27 years, finishing as Assistant Principal.
 Trish then retired to Arrawarra (near Coffs Harbour) in 2006.Trish joined CWA in Bathurst but committed participation was difficult as she was teaching full time.Both her grandmother and mother had instilled in her a passion for volunteering.